the-markup/investigate-mi-insurance-territories/08_auto_owners_club/readme.md

 `territories.zip` - this GIS file contains the insurance territories from the `Exhibit MAND-11.pdf`

-`vornoi_diagram.zip` - this GIS file contains the vornoi diagram created using Census tract boundaries
+`vornoi_diagram.zip` - this GIS file contains the vornoi diagram created using census tract boundaries

 ## pdfs